chishtil1730/Planarity/readme.md

 ## 1. Problem To Solve

-In modern web applications, `z-index` often becomes a silent source of complexity and bugs:
+In modern web applications, `z-index` often becomes a silent source of complexity :

 * Arbitrary values like `z-index: 9999`
 * Implicit stacking contexts created by `position`, `transform`, `opacity`, `filter`, etc.